-Although the quantitative exponents differ from empirical values reported for real urban networks, this discrepancy can be attributed to the simplified network setting.
-Clarifying the dependence of the scaling exponents and cutoff structure on network topology and boundary driving remains an important direction for future work.
+An important extension is to introduce more realistic urban operating elements, such as traffic signals and bidirectional intersection structures, and to examine how these features modify the scaling exponents of congestion clusters.
+From the continuum-modeling viewpoint, such extensions require development of the formulation of more realistic coupling rules at junctions.
+Constructing and analyzing such coupling conditions remains a challenging problem in continuum traffic modeling on networks.

 Extending the present analysis to heterogeneous or partially disrupted networks may further illuminate the relation between congestion scaling and complex-network structure, in connection with percolation and robustness theories developed for networked systems \cite{cohen2010, li2015}.

+Another important extension is to examine mixed traffic systems involving connected and autonomous vehicles (CAVs), semi-autonomous vehicles (SAVs), and human-driven vehicles (HDVs).
+Such vehicles may modify lane usage, headway, lane-changing, and junction behavior in realistic traffic environments \cite{Dubey2025}, which in turn may affect the formation and evolution of spatiotemporal congestion clusters.
+In a continuum-modeling framework, these effects could be represented through modified constitutive relations, anticipation terms, junction coupling rules, or additional control terms \cite{Imran2024,Mohammadian2023}.
+Clarifying how these factors influence the statistical properties of congestion clusters, including the power-law behavior observed in the present study, remains an important topic for future research.

 Overall, the present findings indicate that scale-free spatiotemporal congestion dynamics can arise within a macroscopic continuum description of networked traffic flow.
 The observed power-law statistics and finite-size scaling suggest that large-scale statistical features of urban congestion do not necessarily require detailed microscopic modeling, but can emerge from coarse-grained network dynamics.